Today, we’re going to talk about the spiritual meaning of finding a gray feather!

 Feather Meanings in Different Cultures

 Feathers are captivating.
 This is evidenced throughout the world and throughout history—cultures everywhere, both ancient and modern, attach a degree of significance to feathers.
-For example, the Mexica people (more commonly known as Aztecs) wore feathers quetzal feathers for prestige.
-While in Samoa and Tonga feathers were used as a currency.
+For example, the Mexica people (more commonly known as Aztecs) wore quetzal feathers for prestige.
+While, in Samoa and Tonga, feathers were used as a currency.
 Why do we find feathers so fascinating and valuable?
 Well, it is surely a combination of color, delicacy, and limited quantities.

 Feathers Represent a Gift of Freedom

-Birds, they fly.
-And to us land lubbers, the ability to escape the toils of the ground for the vast freedom of the sky would feel totally freeing!
-So, because of this, birds are a symbol of freedom.
-As such, to receive the gift of a feather is to be given a message of freedom.
+Birds, you might have noticed, can usually fly.
+And to us land lubbers, the ability to escape the toils of the ground for the vast freedom of the sky is something to envy!
+So, because of this, birds are an eternal symbol of freedom.
+As such, when the universe presents the gift of a feather, gray or otherwise, it is to receive blessings of freedom.